 A Great Holy Guru who is of higher status than holy virtuous persons will chant sutras and mantras before Dipankara Buddha to generate additional merit for those who request Blessing Lamps to be lit.
 Every day, Dharma masters will recite mantras, chant sutras, and perform Dharmas in front of the lamps offered to Dipankara Buddha to beseech good fortune for all those who request the lighting of Blessing Lamps, praying for their good health, career success, prosperity in business, growth of good fortune and wisdom, and success in academic study.
 They will also pray for the prosperity of the United States and the peace of the American people.
 This exceptionally magnificent empowerment is not what any ordinary temple can offer.

-In response to enthusiastic requests from faithful Buddhists in all walks of life, online registration is now open.
+In response to enthusiastic requests from faithful Buddhists in all walks of life, online registration and on-site registration are now open.
 All are welcome to give rise to sincerity and request the lighting of Blessing Lamps to beseech good fortune.

 After receipt of your meritorious donation is verified, your registration forms for lighting Blessing Lamps will be presented to the Great Holy Guru to beseech good fortune and additional merit.
 If the receipt does not match the pledged donation, the registration form will not be presented to the Great Holy Guru.